kfinc/kfinc.github.io/README.md

 Astronomy and Informatics, Nicolaus Copernicus University in Toruń (thesis: *Dynamics and plasticity of human brain functional network during working memory task performance*).
 In my research I am interested how learning and expertise are reflected in the organization of the human brain functional network.
-I enjoy data analysis (Python, R, MATLAB) and I am actively engaged in developing open-souce neuroimaging tools.
+I enjoy data analysis (Python, R, MATLAB) and I am actively engaged in developing open-source neuroimaging tools.
 I spend my spare time on electronic music production, nature photography, reading, or having fun with my dogs.<br> <br>

 ### Research interests: